pingcap/docs/tidb-lightning/tidb-lightning-logical-import-mode-usage.md

 When the strategy is `"error"`, errors caused by conflicting data directly terminate the import task.
 When the strategy is `"replace"` or `"ignore"`, you can control the maximum tolerant conflicts by configuring [`conflict.threshold`](/tidb-lightning/tidb-lightning-configuration.md#tidb-lightning-task).
 The default value is `10000`, which means that 10000 errors are tolerant.

 When the strategy is `"ignore"`, conflicting data is recorded in the downstream `conflict_records` table.
 For further details, see [Error report](/tidb-lightning/tidb-lightning-error-resolution.md#error-report).
-In this case, you can limit the records by configuring [`conflict.max-record-rows`](/tidb-lightning/tidb-lightning-configuration.md#tidb-lightning-task), and conflicting data that exceeds the limit is skipped and not recorded.
-The default value is `10000`.
+Before v8.1.0, you can limit the records by configuring [`conflict.max-record-rows`](/tidb-lightning/tidb-lightning-configuration.md#tidb-lightning-task), and conflicting data that exceeds the limit is skipped and not recorded.
+Starting from v8.1.0, you need to configure [`conflict.threshold`](/tidb-lightning/tidb-lightning-configuration.md#tidb-lightning-task) instead, because TiDB Lightning automatically assigns the value of `max-record-rows` with the value of `threshold`, regardless of the user input.

 ## Performance tuning